bhaskar-codes-121/BT-Snooper/Readme.md

 b)As soon as it assumes superuser role, it can read another application's internal files (eg. /data/data/com.something.interesting/Logs/log.txt).

-b) No prerequisites for installation.
+c) No prerequisites for installation.

-c) Android Kitkat and above supported.
+d) Android Kitkat and above supported.

 <h2>Demonstration:</h2>